Flow Control Statements

 In this example the three assignments form an inseparable unit.
 For each

-, the second and third assignment depend on the
+particular value of i, the second and third assignment depend on the

-correct value of SmallestTransport
+correct value of SmallestTransport in the first assignment.

-If you are familiar with programming language like PASCAL and C
+If you are familiar with programming language like PASCAL and C,

-statements will seem quite natural.
+then the use of FOR statements will seem quite natural.
 In AIMMS,

-statements are often not needed, especially in the
+however, FOR statements are often not needed, especially in the

 context of indexed assignments.
 Indexed assignments bind the free